cloud-native-toolkit/site-developer-guide/docs/learning/dev-setup.md

 #### RedHat oc command

-The oc command is available from all installations of RedHat OpenShift, CRC or OKD.
-Navigate and log into the web console of the cluster, then in the dropdown accessed by clicking the help icon (a question mark next to you username at the top of the web console) you will find a link to the install images for various operating systems.
+The oc command is available from all installations of RedHat OpenShift or CodeReady Containers.
+Navigate and log into the web console for the cluster, then in the dropdown accessed by clicking the help icon (a question mark next to you username at the top of the web console) you will find a link to the install images for various operating systems.

 The install images are also available to download from [RedHat](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/){: target=_blank}.
 Be sure to get the latest version of the oc command.

-#### Kubectl command

-The kubectl command is available from the [Kubernetes](https://kubernetes.io/docs/tasks/tools/){: target=_blank} website.

 ## User accounts

-You'll need the following accounts to complete the Cloud-Native Toolkit Getting Started steps.
+You'll need the following accounts to complete the Cloud-Native Toolkit learning.

 ### Github account

+!!!Todo
+    CRC cannot be triggered by github - what to use?

 You will need a [GitHub account](https://github.com){: target=_blank} (public, not enterprise) to use the Starter Kit templates.
 Create one if you do not have one already.
 If you have not logged in for a while, make sure your login is working.